wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

     2. Recompose.

-       But what if we want to create a reusable token, `asPageTopper`, which can be composed with other tokens to make a captioned image into a special page header?
+       But what if we want to create a reusable token, `asPageHeader`, which can be composed with other tokens to make a captioned image into a special page header?
 Then, using `replaceWith` could have unpredictable results, for
        example: